-Pitch Correction controls in Final Cut Pro
+Pitch Correction controls in Final Cut Pro for Mac

 The Pitch Correction effect offers the following controls.